This blog may contain affiliate links. Read our disclosure policy for more info.

 The West Wing is a good option if you’re after a very beautiful location.
-Its sits both on the river and Kiwanis Park and is still walking distance to downtown.
-It’s also not that far from Broadway which is the best avenue in the city!
+It sits both on the river and Kiwanis Park and is still walking distance to downtown.
+It’s also not that far from Broadway (which is the best avenue in the city!)

-This is a beautiful hotel is arguably one of the best locations in the city.
-Its both close to Broadway, a range of parks, the river, and downtown.
+This is a beautiful hotel in arguably one of the best locations in the city.
+It’s both close to Broadway, a range of parks, the river, and downtown.
 This place comes highly recommended by us and would make your stay in Saskatoon very comfortable!

 Enjoy your visit to Saskatoon and I hope you have a fun time!

-Things to do in Vancouver, Canada – Looking for a huge list of awesome things to do in Vancouver to keep you busy on your net visit?
+Things to do in Regina, Saskatchewan – Looking for a huge list of awesome things to do in Regina to keep you busy on your next visit?
 Well, then this blog is perfect!

-Things to do in Revelstoke – Its another small town nestled in the mountains filled with amazing things to see and do.
-Here’s your ultimate list that sure to keep you busy!
+Things to do in Revelstoke – It’s another small town nestled in the mountains filled with amazing things to see and do.
+Here’s your ultimate list that is sure to keep you busy!

 How to take better travel photos – looking to improve your travel photos?
 Then check out our post for a few easy tips to instantly improve!

 Best stops on the drive from Edmonton to Lake Louise – if you’re up for a road trip to the Rockies, take the drive from Saskatoon to Edmonton and then keep going to Lake Louise!